 Going Green at White Sands

 Invasive species, or non-native plants or animals that have been introduced into an area, are often very detrimental to native plants, animals, and ecosystems.
-At White Sands National Monument, the oryx is one such animal.
-To reduce the impact this animal has on the delicate ecosystem of the dunefield, certain measures have been devised to keep the oryx out of the monument.
+At White Sands National Park, the oryx is one such animal.
+To reduce the impact this animal has on the delicate ecosystem of the dunefield, certain measures have been devised to keep the oryx out of the park.